 A study of American music from 1620 to the present; an account of the music that has been written in America and its impact upon this country.
-Fall.
+Fall of odd-numbered years.

 4262.
 Organ Literature.

 A survey of organ literature from the Renaissance to the present.
 Emphasis is given to the development and styles of the various national schools.
 [CAC-W] Prerequisite: MUHL 2112.
 Ability to play the organ is not a prerequisite.
 On Demand.